sufangmu/sufangmu.github.io/docs/english/NCE2/notes.md

 - go to the theatre
 - have a good seat
 - get angry
 - turn round
 - pay attention
 - in the end
 - couldn’t bear it
 - It’s none of your business

-- get up early/late

-- just then

-- have breakfast

 ### 现在进行时